 For acknowledged cognitive neuroscientist and noted musician Jamshed Bharucha, this is nothing new.
 For years he has studied the effect of music on our consciousness.
 He revealed that music is different from other motor activities because it requires precise timing of several organized actions along with the precise control over pitch production by the selected instrument.
 Music is able to trigger a response from our motor cortex even if we are not aware of it ourselves.

-In order to study how creativity and music improvisation manifest in the brain, Peabody Conservatory of Music, Charles Limb M.D., put rappers and jazz musicians, like Vijay Iyer, in an fMRI.
+In order to study how creativity and music improvisation manifest in the brain, Dr. Charles Limb, a faculty member of the Peabody Conservatory of Music, used functional MRI imaging with rappers and jazz musicians, including Vijay Iyer.
 Creating a “type of piano” inside the brain-imaging machine, he instructed the musicians to play it while he measured their brain activity.
 While there are advantages and disadvantages to studying the brain this way, new and interesting findings are consistently being made.
-(For more on Charles Limb and his research on creativity using rap artists and jazz pianists, read BW’s Q&A at http://brainworldmagazine.com/in-the-creative-zone/)
+(For more on Charles Limb and his research on creativity using rap artists and jazz pianists, see our Brain World interview.)

-In a Q/A for the TED blog, he states, “There are people who think art is going to be threatened by this type of analysis, but – no way.
+In a Q&A on the TED Blog, Limb states, “There are people who think art is going to be threatened by this type of analysis, but — no way.
 There’s so much complexity in music.
 And when I listen to music, I still listen like a musician.
-I can get cerebral, take a more analytical approach to music, but the emotional impact or significance of music – my enjoyment of it has in no way changed.
+I can get cerebral, take a more analytical approach to music, but the emotional impact or significance of music — my enjoyment of it has in no way changed.
 In fact, it has grown.
 Like every subject, you fall in love more deeply if you study it.”